aws-solutions-library-samples/guidance-for-designing-resilient-applications-with-amazon-aurora-and-amazon-rds-proxy/README.md

-# Guidance for achieving near-zero RPO for applications using Amazon Aurora with Amazon RDS Proxy in a single region
+ bnh# Guidance for achieving near-zero RPO for applications using Amazon Aurora with Amazon RDS Proxy in a single region